Sanket2197/SpaceX/README.md

 # SpaceX Explorer

-React.js application for which would help users list and browse all launches by SpaceX program.
+React.js application which would help users list and browse all launches by SpaceX program.

 ---